-Our board of directors currently includes two female directors, and one director from an "underrepresented community."
-Based on the current composition of our board of directors, if we do not add at least one female director prior to December 31, 2021 or two additional directors from an "underrepresented community" prior to December 31, 2022, we would be out of compliance with Senate Bill 826 or Assembly Bill 979, respectively.
+Our board of directors currently includes three female directors, and two directors from an "underrepresented community."
+If the current composition of our board of directors changes prior to December 31, 2021 or December 31, 2022, we might be out of compliance with Senate Bill 826 or Assembly Bill 979, or if on December 31, 2022 we continue to have nine or more directors but do not have three directors from underrepresented communities, we will be out of compliance with Assembly Bill 979.
 An initial violation of either law can result in a fine from the California Secretary of State in the amount of \$100,000, with each subsequent violation resulting in a fine of \$300,000.
-In addition, if our current or future female or other "Diverse" directors no longer serve on our board of directors we could be out of compliance with the Nasdaq rule (if adopted).
-We cannot assure that we can recruit, attract and/or retain qualified members of the board and meet gender and diversity requirements under California law or the proposed Nasdaq rule, which may expose us to financial penalties and adversely affect our reputation.
+In addition, if our current or future female or other "Diverse" directors no longer serve on our board of directors prior to the applicable dates under the phase-in period for the new Nasdaq listing rules, we could be out of compliance with these new Nasdaq listing rules.
+We cannot assure that we can recruit, attract and/or retain qualified members of the board and meet gender and diversity requirements under California law or Nasdaq listing rules, which may expose us to financial penalties and adversely affect our reputation.